Schedule

 Volunteer Tasks

 What types of tasks do Humanity Road volunteers perform?
-Humanity Road offers many opportunities including tasks associated with responding online to support disaster operations as well as more traditional types of tasks related to blog writing, fund raising and nonprofit administration.
+Humanity Road offers a diverse range of opportunities.
+Not only do volunteers respond online to support disaster operations, but they also assist with tasks such as blog writing, fund raising, nonprofit administration, and providing medication assistance to those in need.
 Here is a list of common types of tasks performed by volunteers supporting online disaster operations:

 Social Media Incident Commander (SMIC): Leads incident response team, sets response goals, ensures clear lines of authority, schedules meetings with staff and team leads for updates, maintains contact with relevant clients and partner agencies, allocates resources, authorizes information releases